-The hierarchy of MetTel's EIS Program affords GSA and its end user Agency
+The hierarchy of MetTel's EIS Program affords GSA and its end user Agency customers a single escalation tier from Mr. Amos to MetTel executive leadership.
+We

 A1.1.2 Performance Measurement and Contract Compliance [G.9.2]

 Managing compliance with SLAs is integral to the MetTel EIS CSO.
 We understand that performance is measured against the SLAs established by the EIS contract as described in Section G.8 and illustrated in Exhibit A1-3.